mschlenker/TinyCrossLinux/README.md

 ### Do you plan to add features?

 This linux distribution will stay small and compact, thus I do not plan to add many features.
-I will add some startup scripts that you can install by extending or adding scripts in stage02 to install them.
-This will include examples for services provided by BusyBox:

- * httpd
- * tftpd
- * udhcpd

-Those together are enough to build a PXE boot server.
-I also will add some build scripts to further expand the system for some rescue and forensic purposes:
+I will add some build scripts to further expand the system for some rescue and forensic purposes:

  * ddrescue
  * ntfs-3g (ntfsclone etc.)